Sewing Our Stories:

 - Garner support and publicity for the arts.

-- Mae the arts are accessible to underserved populations.
+- Make the arts accessible to underserved populations.

 - Demonstrate the contributions of the arts to quality of life in Alabama.